baumhoto/FSBingMapsConnect/README.md

 ## Google Earth Pro support

 Version 0.4.0 now support Google Earth Pro (get it from here: https://www.google.com/earth/download/gep/agree.html).
-Google Earth Pro allows to set a pin marker to the current location.
+Google Earth Pro shows a pin marker at the current location.

 Functionality provided by writing an kml (https://developers.google.com/kml/documentation/kmlreference?csw=1#top_of_page) file which is constantly updated, thus **there will be an dialog in Google Earth Pro asking about loading an modified file.
 Please choose "always" when this occurs.**